mmog46/cabin_on_collio_dissertation.esp-r/README.md

 submitted in part fulfilment of the Degree of BEng(Hons) in Structural and Architectural Engineering at the University of Strathclyde.

+# What is this?
+No really, what is it?
+Imagine perfect knowledge of the performance of a building.
+How comfy is it?
+How much energy does it use?
+Will I get enough sun in it?
+Will I get mould on the walls or will it be a nice healthy environment to dwell in?

+These and many other fascinating questions can be answered with ESP-r.
+This model is just a simple example.
+But don't take my word for it.
+Enter the magical world of dynamic modelling and find out for yourself.

 # Requirements
+I am hooked.
+Give me a copy.
+Good you should be.
+Read this section, pull up a term, and you'll be good to go.

 ### Short version
+If you're eager to go.
 ### Mac
 1. Install X11 (XQuartz)